Alang Ship Breaking Yard: Ongoing upgrade plans

-Notable ships salvaged
+Notable ships scrapped

-In 2004, the Regal V, famous for a deadly fire in 1990 when it was known as the Scandinavian Star, was broken up at Alang.
+In 2004, Regal V, famous for a deadly fire in 1990 when she was known as Scandinavian Star, was broken up at Alang.

 On 31 December 2005, the French aircraft carrier Clemenceau left Toulon to be dismantled in Alang, despite protests about improper disposal and mismanagement of toxic waste at the facility.
 In January 2006, the Supreme Court of India temporarily prohibited the Clemenceau from entering the port.
 Attempts to reach a settlement were unsuccessful, and Clemenceau was sent to a ship-breaking harbour in Britain instead.
 On 15 January, a court ruling by France's Conseil d'État ordered Clemenceau to return to French waters.
 Shortly after, Able UK, based at the Graythorp yard near Hartlepool, received a disassembly contract to use accepted practices in scrapping the ship.
 Disassembly began on 18 November 2009 and was completed by the end of 2010.

 In December 2009, the longest ship ever built, Seawise Giant, was broken up at Alang.

+In August 2012, Oriental Nicety, famous for an oil spill in Prince William sound when she was known as Exxon Valdez, was scrapped at Alang.

 Environment, health, and safety issues

-The salvage yards at Alang have generated controversies about numerous environmental, health, and safety issues, including working conditions, workers' living conditions, and environmental impact.
+The salvage yards at Alang have generated controversies about numerous environmental, health, and safety issues, including working conditions, workers' living conditions, and environmental impact and frequent accidents and death of workers.
+Between January 2009 and October 2012, at least 54 workers were said to have died in work-related accidents at the Alang shipbreaking yards, according to a local workers union.
+This has attracted concern and scrutiny from the IndustriALL Global Union and the EU.

 The recycling activities pollute the beach and surrounding areas, including the water, with heavy metals.
 Additionally, in the past, the nearest full-service hospital was 50 km (31 miles) away in Bhavnagar.
 In March 2019, the Alang Hospital, a multi-speciality hospital at Alang, was inaugurated by Vijay Rupani, the Chief Minister of Gujarat.
 This hospital was set up by the Gujarat Maritime Board, is operated by the Indian Red Cross Society, and is able to provide immediate medical services.

-There are ongoing troubles often reported by local media regarding migrant workers' rights and discrimination by local owners or workers.
-Migrant workers' income is believed to be half that of laborers from nearby sites.
-According to news reports, there have been fatal accidents involving migrant workers, prompting various companies to destroy the employment records of such workers to avoid compensation dues.
-However, apart from these news reports, no formal evidence for such incidents exists.

 Competition

-Other large facilities on the scale of Alang Ship Breaking Yard include the Aliağa Ship Breaking Yard (Turkey), Chittagong Ship Breaking Yard (Bangladesh) and Gadani ship-breaking yard (Pakistan).
+Other large facilities on the scale of Alang Ship Breaking Yard include the Aliaga Ship Breaking Yard (Turkey), Chittagong Ship Breaking Yard (Bangladesh) and Gadani ship-breaking yard (Pakistan).
 In the 1980s, Gadani was the largest ship breaking yard; however, competition from newly established yards such as Alang resulted in a significant reduction in output, with Gadani today producing less than one-fifth of the scrap it produced in the 1980s.